rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 (*Comment*: A separate note is used to provide a full citation for the reference to the published description)

-<a name="4.206.5.4">4.206.5.4</a> Make a note if the manifestation is issued in more than one physical part and the name or form of name of the publisher changes in the course of publication, transcribe the [publication statement](/docs/ppdm/Publication-statement/) of the first or earliest part and give the [publication statement](/docs/ppdm/Publication-statement/) of the later part(s) in a note.
-See [4.230.8.1](/docs/ppdm/Name-of-publisher/#4.203.8.1).
+<a name="4.206.5.4">4.206.5.4</a> Make a note if the manifestation is issued in more than one physical part and the name or form of name of the publisher changes in the course of publication, transcribe the [publication statement](/docs/ppdm/Publication-statement/) of the first or earliest part and give the [publication statement](/docs/ppdm/Publication-statement/) of the later part(s) in a note (see [4.230.8.1](/docs/ppdm/Name-of-publisher/#4.203.8.1)).

 <a name="4.206.5.5">4.206.5.5</a> Make a note if no name, address, or device of a publisher appears on the manifestation or if the responsibility of a publisher for a particular manifestation is conjectured by giving the information in a note.
 In any case of a supplied publisher give supporting evidence in a note.
 See [4.203.9.1](/DCRMR/docs/ppdm/Name-of-publisher/#4.203.9.1)